How to Sell a Hoarder House in Maryland

 If a parent passed and the house is full.
 If you're overwhelmed and embarrassed.
 If you can't let an agent walk through with a camera.
 There's a way to sell that doesn't require any of that.

-The hardest part of selling a hoarder house in Maryland isn't the price you'll get.
-It's the idea of strangers seeing inside.
+The hardest part of selling a hoarder house in Maryland isn't the price you'll get — it's the idea of strangers seeing inside.
+Many people ask: "How can I sell a hoarder house without the embarrassment?"
+The answer is a discreet cash sale, where everything stays confidential and no cleanup is required.

 Most people in this situation aren't shopping for the highest offer.
 They're looking for a way out that doesn't require explaining anything to anyone.
 No cleanup crews.
 No photos on Zillow.
 No agent open houses where neighbors walk through and see what's been hidden for years.